luckylinux/podman/docs/tutorials/podman_pasta_ipv6_with_snid_ipv4.md

 An Application can be defined as a set of Containers that share the same Network Namespace.

 An Application has all of its Containers located within:

-a.
-The same `compose.yml` File
+1. The same `compose.yml` File
-b.
-Several Quadlet Files belonging to the same Pod
+2. Several Quadlet Files belonging to the same Pod

 Typically, for a Web Application, this includes the following:
 - A Proxy Server (Caddy)